Curriculum Overview

 • Regular trips to the school library

-• Working towards the National Curriculum through reading scheme of work
+• Working towards the National Curriculum through the school’s reading framework

 • Reading skills and knowledge to be accessed in context of age appropriate themes and texts as identified on the theme map.